 Under The Trade Marks Act, 1999 “bad faith” has not been defined or elaborately discussed except a contextual mention under section 11(10) (ii), forming part of the relative grounds for refusal of registration.
 Therefore, it becomes essential to find an epicenter for this analysis back in the previous rulings of Indian Courts on the subject matter.

-In the year 2004, Supreme Court had held that non-use of a mark by foreign companies in Indian market will not affect its prior user status if the mark was used first in the global market.
+In the year 2004, the Supreme Court had held that non-use of a mark by foreign companies in Indian market will not affect its prior user status if the mark was used first in the global market.
 [See Milmet Oftho Industries & Ors. vs. Allergan Incorporated [2004 (12) SCC 624].
 However, from the ruling of the apex court in Prius Auto case it appears as if the ratio of Milmet Oftho has been considerably downplayed, giving prior registration in India prominence over the principle of ‘first in the world market’.
-Indian courts have on other occasions as well denied registration of marks on the ground of bad faith even if the opposing party did not have a presence in India, for example registration of the mark “PANADOL” was denied in the case of Winthrop Products Inc. v.
+Indian courts have on other occasions as well denied registration of marks on the ground of bad faith even if the opposing party did not have a presence in India, for example, registration of the mark “PANADOL” was denied in the case of Winthrop Products Inc. v.
 Eupharma Laboratories Ltd. [1998 (18) PTC 213 (Bom).

 The decision, as it reads now in Prius Auto case, may cause nightmare to the foreign companies and bring unwarranted results for them.
 These companies may be those who are well known in India but may not be operating in India or they deal in specialized goods targeting a small group of consumers.
-Conclusively, the judgement delivered in the Prius Auto case suggests that a settled principle has been converted into a grey area of law.
+Conclusively, the judgment delivered in the Prius Auto case suggests that a settled principle has been converted into a grey area of law.
 Thus, the dust will only settle once the apex court confirms or clarifies its stance on the burning issue of “Bad Faith Filings.”